Pest: Gypsy Moth (Lymantria dispar)

 While gypsy moth caterpillars are only 1/16 of an inch in length when they hatch, they may exceed 3 inches in length by the time they pupate, usually about six weeks later.
 The caterpillars have hairy bodies; along the length of their backs, they have five pairs of blue dots followed by six pairs of red dots (Figure 3).
 The caterpillar stage typically lasts until about the third week in June in Massachusetts, whereupon they pupate (Figure 4).
 Adults start to appear by late June/early July.
 Neither the male nor female adult moths feed.

 Adult male gypsy moths are brown with black markings and have highly feathered antennae (Figure 5).
-Female moths are white with black markings and have straight, threadlike black antennae; female gypsy moths do not fl y (Figure 1).
+Female moths are white with black markings and have straight, threadlike black antennae; female gypsy moths do not fly (Figure 1).
 Gypsy moth caterpillars have numerous hairs on their bodies, as do the adults.
 A small percentage of the population reports experiencing allergy-type reactions to these hairs.
 Symptoms range from itchy skin irritation to sinus allergies with itchy eyes and a runny nose.
 For most people, gypsy moth does not cause allergic reactions as readily as certain other hairy caterpillars (ex. browntail moth).